mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

 ``BRANCH_DATA``

   This ASCII text input file contains the branch data of all branches coded with in-service date and out-of-service date.
-This file is searched for branches in service on the date requested.
-BPF selects the appropriate branches.
+This file is searched for branches in service on the date requested. ``bpf`` selects the appropriate branches.

 ``NEW_BASE``

   This program-generated, binary output file contains complete base network data and steady-state operating values for the case being processed.
 This file is identical in format to the ``OLD_BASE`` file. ``NEW_BASE`` simply designates the file when it is produced as the output from a recently concluded case study.
+See :ref:`bse-base-file` section for more details on this file.

 ``OLD_BASE``

   This program-generated, binary input file contains complete base network data and steady-state operating values.
 This file is identical in format to the ``NEW_BASE`` file. ``OLD_BASE`` simply designates the file when it functions as an already existing input file.
+See :ref:`bse-base-file` section for more details on this file.

 ``CHANGE``